shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-instream-video-ads-on-android.md

 });
 ```

-## Step 4: Pass Activity Lifecycle Events to the Ad
+## Step 4: Pass activity lifecycle events to the Ad

 Pass on the Activity Lifecycle callback events to VideoAd as shown
 below: